tutamuniz/nomad/e2e/terraform/README.md

 elsewhere and that you have the ability to `AssumeRole` into the AWS account.

+> Note: there appears to be a regression in recent versions of
+> Terraform for file provisioning over ssh for Windows.
+If you want to
+> test vs Windows clients, you'll need to be on a version of TF older
+> than 1.1.0

 Configure the following environment variables.
 For HashiCorp Nomad developers, this configuration can be found in 1Pass in the Nomad team's vault under `nomad-e2e`.